benwiggy/PDFsuite/README.md

 Modified (improved!) version of an Apple open source script, which takes any number of image files (supplied as arguments) and combines them into pages of one PDF file.
 This script is several seconds faster than Apple's own Automator action.

 ### Count pages in PDF (countpages.py)
-This counts the number of pages in one or more PDF files passed to it.
+This counts the total number of pages in one or more PDF files passed to it.
 It provides a cumulative count for multiple file arguments.

 ### Export pages as images (pdf2tiff.py)
 This script exports each page as 300dpi RGB TIFF images from PDFs supplied as arguments.
 Options in the script alow for JPEG and PNG filetypes, resolution, transparency and other parameters.
 Images are saved to a folder with the name of the original file (minus file extension).
 If the folder cannot be created, the script fails.